Universal Phase Transitions of Matter in Optically Driven Cavities

-To help the reader understand the step-like structure of the pondermotive potential, we start with a heuristic derivation using the model of a linearly driven harmonic oscillator~\cite{sun2024floquet}:
+{A\arabic{equation}} \emph{Appendix A: Heuristic derivation of the step-like ponderomotive potential---}The step-like structure of the pondermotive potential could be heuristically understood using a linearly driven harmonic oscillator~\cite{sun2024floquet}:

 where $X$ is the displacement of the oscillator and $E(t)=E_0 e^{-i\omega t} +c.c.$ is the driving field.
 The slow degree of freedom $\phi$ couple to the oscillator by shifting its intrinsic frequency.
-Following the derivation of Eq.~11 in Ref.~\cite{sun2024floquet}, the total force on $\phi$ is simply the time-average of the force: $F=-\partial_\phi L=-\frac{1}{2} X^2 $.
-The ponderomotive force is thus the driving field dependent part of its time average: $F_{\text{P}}=-|\chi_R(\omega) E_0|^2$ where $\chi_R(\omega)=1/(-\omega^2-i\gamma \omega + \omega_0^2+\phi)$ is the retarded response function of the oscillator.
+Following the derivation of Eq.~11 in Ref.~\cite{sun2024floquet}, the force experienced by $\phi$ is simply $F=-\partial_\phi L=-\frac{1}{2} X^2 $.
+Taking the driving-field-dependent part of its time average, one obtains the ponderomotive force $F_{\text{P}}=-|\chi_R(\omega) E_0|^2$ where $\chi_R(\omega)=1/(-\omega^2-i\gamma \omega + \omega_0^2+\phi)$ is the retarded response function of the oscillator.
+We have added a phenomelogical damping rate $\gamma$, which could be formally included in the Keldysh action version of \equa{eqn:oscillator}~\cite{sun2024floquet}.
 Therefore, one uncovers the Lorentzian structure of the ponderomotive force and the step-like structure of the ponderomotive potential:

 where $\phi_c=\omega^2- \omega_0^2$ and $\gamma_\phi=\gamma \omega $.
-Although derived from the classical equation of motion, this result is exact because of the exact quantum-classical correspondence of the retarded response of a harmonic oscillator, which does not have nonlinear responses.
+Although derived from the classical equation of motion, this result is exact because of the exact quantum-classical correspondence of the retarded response of a harmonic oscillator.
 This force reflects a generic phenomenon of the ponderomotive force on a slow degree of freedom $\phi$ that affects a driven harmonic oscillator by shifting its eigen frequency: it points in the direction that red shifts the oscillator and results in a step-like potential.